-Note: Following the Repeated START condition (step 7) in 10-bit mode, the user only needs to match the first 7-bit address.
+Note: Following the Repeated Start condition (step 7) in 10-bit mode, the user only needs to match the first 7-bit address.
 The user does not update the SSPADD for the second half of the address.

-9.2.1.2 Slave Reception
+9.2.1.2 SLAVE RECEPTION

-When the $R/\overline{W}$ bit of the address byte is clear and an address match occurs, the $R/\overline{W}$ bit of the SSPSTAT register is cleared.
+When the R/\overline{W} bit of the address byte is clear and an address match occurs, the R/\overline{W} bit of the SSPSTAT register is cleared.
 The received address is loaded into the SSPBUF register.

-When the address byte overflow condition exists, then no Acknowledge (ACK) pulse is given.
-An overflow condition is defined as either bit BF (SSPSTAT<0>) is set, or bit SSPOV (SSPCON<6>) is set.
-This is an error condition due to user firmware.
+When the address byte overflow condition exists, then no acknowledge (ACK) pulse is given.
+An overflow condition is defined as either bit BF (SSPSTAT<0>) is set or bit SSPOV (SSPCON<6>) is set.